SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Introduction

 In 3D face model rendering, both accurate shape attributes and high-quality reflectance properties are essential for synthesizing photorealistic faces.
-Thus, robustly decomposing key facial attributes including geometry, diffuse and specular reflectance, and ambient light is a crucial task, which not only enhances the accuracy of face reconstruction but also opens up possibilities for more applications like relighting~\cite{chen2020neural,zhang2021nerfactor,boss2020two,li2020inverse,chen2022relighting4d}.
-However, most previous studies only use neural networks to learn radiance and geometric information from pictures, without taking into account the effect of rendering-related physical information such as facial skin characteristics and ambient lighting conditions.
-NeRV~\cite{srinivasan2021nerv}, PhySG~\cite{zhang2021physg}, and following methods~\cite{boss2021nerd,munkberg2022extracting,boss2021neural,cheng2021multi,hasselgren2022shape,liu2023nero} incorporate the Bidirectional Reflectance Distribution Functions (BRDFs) into the neural rendering framework, which can decompose and jointly reconstruct the shape, reflectance, and illumination of the scene.
-Nonetheless, these methods primarily concentrate on non-biological materials like steel, stone, and plastic, which are not suitable for decomposing 3D face models that possess complex attributes.
+Thus, robustly decomposing key facial attributes including geometry, diffuse and specular reflectance, and environment light is a crucial task, which not only enhances the accuracy of face reconstruction but also opens up possibilities for more applications like relighting~\cite{zhang2021nerfactor,boss2020two,li2020inverse,chen2022relighting4d,he2024diffrelight}.
+However, most previous studies only use neural networks to learn radiance and geometric information from images, neglecting the effect of rendering-related physical information such as facial skin characteristics and environmental lighting conditions.
+NeRV~\cite{srinivasan2021nerv}, PhySG~\cite{zhang2021physg}, and following methods~\cite{boss2021nerd,munkberg2022extracting,boss2021neural,cheng2021multi,hasselgren2022shape,liu2023nero} incorporate the Bidirectional Reflectance Distribution Functions (BRDFs) into the neural rendering framework, facilitating the decomposition and joint reconstruction of shape, reflectance, and illumination.
+Nonetheless, these methods primarily concentrate on non-biological materials, which are not suitable for decomposing face models that possess complex attributes.
 NeuFace~\cite{zheng2023neuface} introduces an approximated BRDF integration and learns the physically meaningful underlying representations for 3D face reconstruction.
-Nevertheless, NeuFace often converges to a suboptimal solution under sparse-view settings, in which specular reflectance is absent, and all radiance is derived from diffuse attributes.
-In addition, the accuracy of geometry reconstruction was severely downgraded along with views decreasing.
-Therefore, it still poses a significant challenge to decompose shape, reflectance, and ambient light attributes from sparse view images in 3D face model reconstruction.
+Nevertheless, due to the ill-posedness of decomposition, NeuFace often converges to a suboptimal solution under sparse-view settings, in which specular reflectance is absent, and all radiance is derived from diffuse attributes.
+In addition, the accuracy of geometric reconstruction significantly diminishes as the number of views decreases.
+Therefore, it still poses a significant challenge to decompose shape, reflectance, and environment light attributes from sparse view images in 3D face model reconstruction.